locomotive-agency/google-analytics-mcp/README.md

     }
     ```

-1.  **Optional:** Configure the `GOOGLE_APPLICATION_CREDENTIALS` environment
+1.  **Optional:** Configure environment variables in Gemini settings.
+You may
-    variable in Gemini settings.
-You may want to do this if you always want to
-    use a specific set of credentials, regardless of which Application Default
+    want to do this if you always want to use a specific set of credentials or
-    Credentials are selected in your current environment.
+    delegated subject, regardless of your local ADC.

-    In `~/.gemini/settings.json`, add a `GOOGLE_APPLICATION_CREDENTIALS`
-    attribute to the `env` object.
-Replace `PATH_TO_ADC_JSON` in the following
+    In `~/.gemini/settings.json`, add these to the `env` object as needed.
-    example with the full path to the ADC JSON file you always want to use for
-    your MCP server.

     ```json
     {